 The majority of the property is sold via estate agents, just as is the case in the UK and elsewhere.

-We recommend the services of Lupain Tenerife estate agents due to their vast knowledge and experience in the property sector of the island.
+We recommend you find an established Tenerife estate agent due to their vast knowledge and experience in the property sector of the island.

 When you see an advertisement or locate a property you would like to view on a property website; you can contact the agent and make an appointment to view the property.
-If you are interested in buying the property, you will need to make an offer to the relevant estate agent.
+If you are interested in buying the property, you will need to make an offer to the relevant real estate agent in Tenerife.

 Property owners in Tenerife are aware of the property market value, but negotiation of the purchase price is typically done via the estate agent.
 It is common for properties to be sold with furniture and it is unlikely that any formal surveying of the property will take place.
 This is why you must be careful and use common sense when considering the condition of the property.